 By default a SQL Server 2012 Express LocalDB (a light version of SQL Server Express) is installed.
 SQL Server Express has a 10GB size limit that enables you to manage approximately 100,000 objects.
 If you need to manage a higher volume of directory objects, you need to point the installation wizard to a different installation of SQL Server.
 The type of SQL Server installation can impact the performance of Azure AD Connect.

-It is recommended to install the same version of Azure AD Connect as the existing Server from which you want to migate to the new one.
+It is recommended to install the same version of Azure AD Connect as the existing server from which you want to migrate to the new one.
 But it is not required!

 Determine the version of Azure AD Connect with the Control Panel under Programs and Features or with a PowerShell CMDlet.